Orange-Bytes-Lab/Classic-Tic-Tac-Toe/README.md

-# Classic Tic Tac Toe
+# Emoji Tic Tac Toe

+A privacy-first Tic Tac Toe for Android.

+No ads.
+No tracking.
+No analytics.
+Just a clean, fully offline FOSS game.

 A free, open-source Android implementation of the classic noughts and crosses game.
 No advertisements.
 No telemetry.
 No internet required.
 Available on F-Droid.